Scroll Top

 Thursday, November 14, 7pm

 What can a play from sixteenth century England tell us about how antisemitism and other prejudicial beliefs operate in our world today?
-This Canadian premiere, inspired by Shakespeare’s famous play, will be introduced by professor Shakespeare studies Paul Yachnin (McGill University).
+This inaugural Canadian performance, inspired by Shakespeare’s famous play, will be introduced by professor of Shakespeare studies Paul Yachnin (McGill University).

 Click here to learn more.